-- Expenditure for staff based on the staff numbers for the programming period and associated costs, incl. adjustments of the automatic step, possible reclassifications, potential impact of indexation and changes in the correction coefficient. - Prices for external services (including those provided by the European Commission (EC) Services, temporary financing of multi-lingual tuition for the children of the staff, social welfare services, etc.), adjusted with the inflations rates, payment of grants for the trainees by taking into account the expected indexation in the salaries and changes in the correction coefficient.
+- resources for the payment of staff's monthly financial benefits. - The expenditure for external services (including those provided by the European Commission (EC) Services), the temporary financing of multi-lingual tuition for the children of the staff and the social welfare costs have been adjusted with the inflations rates, where applicable, of the amount of the planned traineeship grants have been recalculated on the basis of the salaries for staff in Latvia approved by the EC in December 2022.